kezsulap/SSO_MAX_CC/README.md

 	2d 5+♥
 	2h 5+♠
 ```
 and then be processed accordingly.
+Functions are allowed to have multiple comma-seperated parameters, or no parameters at all.
 ### Suit symbols
 Any ♣/♦/♥/♠/!c/!d/!h/!s in call meaning gets automatically replaced with an appropriate symbol and coloured.
 ### Comments